-In Anishinaabe Pictograph Sites of the The Canadian Shield I provided an introduction to this series of posts on aboriginal rock painting sites.
+In Anishinaabe Pictograph Sites of The Canadian Shield, I provided an introduction to this series of posts on aboriginal rock painting sites.
 Originally one long and unwieldy post, I have divided it up into individual posts for each of the provinces or U.S. state areas where the pictographs are found.
 This should make it the search for specific sites that much easier and faster.
 (N.B.
 Anishinaabe, Chippewa, and Ojibwe all refer to the same people.
 To top it off there are a number of spellings of these terms!

 All blue text leads to a map, additional info and/or pix with a click.